 The ribozyme ribonuclease P cleaves pre-tRNA to form functional tRNA.

-, the endonuclease RNase P cuts a small precursor segment from pre-tRNA, producing a mature tRNA molecule ready to do its job.
-Human nuclear RNase P is comprised of a 10-subunit protein and a large catalytic RNA strand.
+, the endonuclease RNase P cuts a small precursor segment from the 5' end of pre-tRNA, producing a mature tRNA molecule ready to do its job.
+Human nuclear RNase P is comprised of 10 proteins and a large catalytic RNA strand.
 The individual protein components serve to stabilize and orient the RNA is such a way that allows for tRNA recognition and subsequent catalysis.

 RNase P Diversity

 While both bacteria and archaea have just one type of RNase P, some eukaryotes have two kinds of pre-tRNA cleavers: a ribozyme RNase P that contains a catalytic RNA strand and a form that lacks RNA altogether, called protein-only RNase P (PRORP).
 Although both endonucleases perform the same function, they differ in both cellular location and structure.
 PRORP works in the mitochondria, cutting pre-tRNA involved in the expression of genes crucial for energy production that are encoded by a separate mitochondrial genome.
 The RNA-based RNase P, on the other hand, modifies pre-tRNA in the nucleus.
 Protein subunits of PRORP and RNA-based RNase P have analogous function but share no structural homology.

 Bacterial (top left), archaeal (top right) and human nuclear (bottom) RNase P with bound tRNA.
 The RNase P RNA subunits shown in red, protein subunits shown in blue, and tRNA shown in yellow.Download high quality TIFF image